-While some folks are still using wood chips and various other products for their chicken coops, nesting boxes and brooder, we have discovered that the best bedding for chickens is Hemp!
-Whether you raise exotic birds to see them strut their stuff, lust for luscious eggs, or are just keep them as adorable pets, chickens are one of life’s simple pleasures.
+While some folks are still using wood chips and various other products for their chicken coops, nesting boxes and brooder, we have discovered that the best bedding for chickens is hemp!
+Whether you raise exotic birds like Sumatras to see them strut their stuff, love their nutritious eggs, or just keep them as adorable pets, chickens are one of life’s simple pleasures.

-The advantages of using hemp chicken bedding are unbeatable, as we’ll learn in this guide.
+The advantages of using hemp chicken bedding for your feathered friends are unbeatable, as we’ll learn in this guide.

 But first, let’s learn some basics about hemp.